IRkernel/IRkernel/cran-comments.md

 ## R CMD check results

-There are no WARNINGs and 1 NOTEs.
+There are no ERRORS and no WARNINGs and 1 NOTEs.

 Note: